Facts to know before your holiday to Australia

 Motorcycle riders and cyclists must wear helmets.
 An international visitor may drive in Australia on a valid overseas driver’s licence for the same class of vehicle.

 Australia’s seasons are opposite to those in the Northern Hemisphere.
 Spring begins in September, summer in December, autumn in March and winter in June.
-The climate is generally pleasant without extremes in temperatures.
+On your holiday to Australia, you will find that the climate is generally pleasant without extremes in temperatures.

 Broadly, there are two climatic zones, however because of the country’s sheer size there are variations within these zones.
 About 40% of Australia is in the tropical zone - north, above the Tropic of Capricorn.
 Here there are two seasons, the summer ‘wet’ and winter ‘dry’.
 The remaining areas in the temperate zone experience all four seasons.